-Decisions for care are very personal and it's natural to want to do all you can.
+Decisions for care when cancer is terminal are very personal and it's natural to want to do all you can.
 But you should weigh these feelings against the risks and benefits of available treatments as well as your own feelings about life and death.
 You should ask all the questions you need to.
-If you choose not to go through active cancer treatment, you will continue to receive supportive care in order to keep you as comfortable as possible.
+If you choose not to go through more active cancer treatment, you can continue to receive supportive care in order to keep you as comfortable as possible.

 Palliative care is care that makes patients feel better but doesn't treat the disease itself.
 Palliative care should begin when the cancer is diagnosed.
 It continues through treatment and beyond.
 Research shows that palliative care improves the quality of life of patients and family members.
 All patients have a right to comfort and quality of life throughout their care.

 Palliative care is especially important if you choose to stop treating your cancer.
 It includes:

 - treating or preventing the symptoms and side effects caused by cancer treatment

 - addressing the practical concerns of patients and families

 Palliative treatment: Many of the same methods that are used to treat cancer, such as medicines and certain treatments, can also be used to reduce pain or other symptoms and help a patient feel more comfortable.
 In advanced cancer, palliative treatment may be given to help a person feel better, even if it isn't intended to cure the cancer.
 For example, doctors may give chemotherapy or radiation therapy to slow the growth of a tumor that is causing pain.
 Or surgery may be performed to remove a mass that is pressing on certain nerves and causing pain.

 To receive palliative care, members of your health care team may be able to help.
 However, sometimes a palliative care specialist may be the best person to treat problems.
 Ask your doctor or nurse if there is a specialist you can see.

 For more about palliative care, see Palliative Care in Cancer.